gbolo/go-util/configuration-management/README.md

 ### Agent
 the agent is a simple daemon binary that is running on the target host.
-It exposes a simple REST API with only one endpoint: `api/v1/task`.
+It exposes a simple REST API with only one endpoint: `/api/v1/task`.
+Authentication to this API is configurable and supports secret and/or mutual TLS.
 When a POST request is made to this endpoint, it will attempt to execute the corresponding "module"

 ### HQ